Blue Ridge Parade of Homes Scholarship Foundation Awards $50,000 in Scholarships to Local Students

 Planning is ongoing for the 2021 Blue Ridge Parade of Homes event, being held October 8-10, with committee members meeting each week to discuss plans for the upcoming parade.
 Title sponsor, Folger Gas, is among more than fifty local business expected to contribute towards sponsorships for this year’s event, alongside attendee ticket sales helping to boost funds for future scholarships.
 Marc Nicholson, one of the eight builders and founding members commented, “Our goal is to increase the amount of our award scholarships each and every year.
 It’s no small task but with the help our our local businesses and school districts, we’re confident we can make that goal become a reality.”

-Those looking to contribute to the Blue Ridge Parade of Homes Scholarship Foundation may do so directly through a donation via the website or inquire about sponsorship opportunities via the organization’s online application.
+Those looking to contribute to the Blue Ridge Parade of Homes Scholarship Foundation may do so directly through a donation via the website or inquire about sponsorship opportunities via the organization’s sponsorship page.